El Rey Network: As a television network (2013–2020)

 In November 2013, it was announced that the production of From Dusk till Dawn: The Series had begun.
 Upon launch in the week of December 15, 2013, El Rey was also offered by cable companies Time Warner Cable, with Bright House Networks offering soon later in January 2014, and Cox Communications by February 2014.
 Cablevision added the network on April 7, 2014.

 The first satellite service to host El Rey was DirecTV in January 2014.

-That year, Lucha libre program Lucha Underground, featuring wrestlers from Lucha Libre AAA World Wide (AAA) and produced by Mark Burnett, premiered on October 29, 2014.
+That year, lucha libre program Lucha Underground, featuring wrestlers from Lucha Libre AAA World Wide (AAA) and produced by Mark Burnett, premiered on October 29, 2014.
 The show would go on to become the network's flagship series and both it, and the corresponding promotion, received positive reception.

 Dish Network would begin carrying El Rey in January 2015.
 The following month, El Rey was made available through cable company Suddenlink Communications in select markets.

 El Rey was added to AT&T U-verse and Verizon FiOS that same year.

 Between 2018 and 2020, various cable and satellite providers began dropping the network.
 On November 6, 2020, Univision announced it had sold its stake in El Rey, as part of a larger effort by the company to refocus on its core Spanish-language businesses.
 Soon after, it would be reported that El Rey would cease operations on December 31, though it was speculated that the network would relaunch as a streaming brand.
-The network went dark at 2:59 a.m.
-Eastern.
+The network went dark at 11:59 p.m.
+Pacific.

 As a streaming network (2021–present)

-On August 6, 2021, El Rey Network announced a partnership with Cinedigm that would see the network relaunch as a streaming channel.
+On August 6, 2021, El Rey Network announced a partnership with Cinedigm that would see the network relaunch as a FAST channel.
 As part of this agreement, Cinedigm will exclusively distribute Rodriguez's 2019 film, Red 11, and a companion docuseries titled Rebel Without a Crew: The Robert Rodriguez Film School.
 El Rey would relaunch later that month via The Roku Channel on August 17.

+By 2024, Fuse Media would partner with El Rey to launch the "El Rey Rebel" FAST channel; which would air the network's original content, and carry combat sports programming as part Fuse's partnerships with Golden Boy Promotions and Combate Global.
+In June 2024, El Rey Rebel would begin distribution on DirecTV.